domin340/Lua-Modules/README.md

 ## Planned new modules

-1. EventManager and Group (allow you to emit signals and listen for them)
+1. EventManager and Group (allows you to emit signals and listen for them)
 2. Container (similar to javascript's array)